Petty cash: What is it, and how do you manage it?

 Software not only makes petty cash easier to track – it’s also more secure.

 You can introduce automation into the expense request and approval system to crack down on personal purchases.
-Not to mention the fact that human error is out of the picture when the computers are doing all the maths.
+Not to mention that when the computers are doing all the maths, human error is out of the picture.

-For example, a petty cash card for businesses makes each transaction trackable, and holds employees accountable for the small expenses they incur.
-It means that the petty cash custodians (remember that one?) no longer have to send a company-wide email wondering when that missing £2.63 was spent, what was purchased and who has the receipt.
+For example, a petty cash card for businesses makes each transaction trackable and holds employees accountable for the small expenses they incur.
+The petty cash custodians no longer have to send a company-wide email wondering when that missing £2.63 was spent, what was purchased and who has the receipt.

 With Pleo, digital petty cash is made simple.
 Replace your physical petty cash with Reimbursements – our feature that allows transactions to be managed in real time, sends notifications for approval and allows employees to reimburse themselves to their own personal cards.

-We know that cash remains king for some companies around the country.
+For some companies, cash remains king.
 But if it’s not working for your business, try our petty cash app instead.